English

 ENGL 121 : Freshman Composition

 This course focuses on individual writing processes, the production of quality expository and argumentative prose for a variety of purposes and audiences, and the introduction of information literacy skills.
 The course also emphasizes the development and use of critical thinking and reading skills essential for writing college-level papers.
+All students enrolled in ENGL 121 will complete a Writing Lab co-requisite, in which students will review and practice academic writing conventions.
+On-campus students must enroll in a corresponding Writing Lab (ENGL 121L), with the same instructor, while online students will complete the lab work within their online course.

 credits